DMCC: Medical Devices from Design to Market Launch

 • Ability to design a medical device based on scientific

-, and technical knowledge of biomaterials
+, and technical principles related to biomaterials

 • Prepare a design dossier and a technical dossier for CE marking

-• Plan the development, evaluation, and industrialization stages
+• Plan the development, evaluation, and industrialization

-of a medical device
+stages of a medical device

-• Understand the specific characteristics of medical devices throughout their entire lifecycle within the company (R&D, Production, Regulatory Affairs, Quality,
+within the company (R&D, Production, Regulatory Affairs, Quality,

 Marketing, etc.)

-TEACHING RESOURCES AND INSTRUCTORS
+TEACHING RESOURCES AND PRESENTERS

 Numerous guest speakers from the industry:

-s and faculty members)
+s (researchers and faculty members)

 • Institutions (HAS, CNEDIMTs, CEPS, etc.)